bgopi23/tp/docs/DeveloperGuide.md

 certain direction towards the correct command format instead of just telling them the format was wrong.

 **_Alternatives considered._** <br>
-Alternatives such as hyper-specific error outputs was considered, but ultimately, we felt that the benefit it would add was trivial.
+Alternatives such as hyper-specific error outputs were considered, but ultimately, we felt that the benefit it would add was trivial.

 ### \[Proposed\] Undo/redo feature